-- 6.2 If a work is in the "Public Domain" it means that reproduction is allowed without requesting permission. - 6.3 Fifty (50) years after the death of a creator, a work becomes part of the "Public Domain", except when rights are passed to others. - 6.4 If the work is reprinted in a new edition, only the original text is in the "Public Domain".
+- 5.1 Staff members may reproduce works that are in the "Public Domain". - 5.2 If a work is in the "Public Domain" it means that reproduction is allowed without requesting permission. - 5.3 Fifty (50) years after the death of a creator, a work becomes part of the "Public Domain", except when rights are passed to others. - 5.4 If the work is reprinted in a new edition, only the original text is in the "Public Domain".

-7. Ownership of Copyright
+6. Ownership of Copyright

-- 7.1 The Division owns copyright in any works produced by a staff member in the course of his/her employment. - 7.1.1 The Director may grant others the right to reproduce work copyrighted by the Division under such terms as may be appropriate.
-The reproduction must include the copyright and give acknowledgment to the authors. - 7.1.2 The Director may enter into an agreement with others to produce, in part or in whole, a work for the Division.
-This agreement shall specifically address copyright of the work produced.
+6.1 The Division owns copyright in any works produced by a staff member in the course of his/her employment.

-- 7.1.3 The Division may market Board material at a cost that shall cover printing, mailing and royalty. - 7.1.4 The Division may enter into an agreement with a private publisher to publish Division material for sale and distribution. - 7.1.5 If the Division markets a resource profitably, it may choose to compensate the creative staff member. - 7.2 Students own the copyright on anything that they create and parental permission to reproduce their work shall be obtained if the student is under sixteen (16) years of age.
+- 6.1.1 The Director may grant others the right to reproduce work copyrighted by the Division under such terms as may be appropriate.
+The reproduction must include the copyright and give acknowledgment to the authors. - 6.1.2 The Director may enter into an agreement with others to produce, in part or in whole, a work for the Division.
+This agreement shall specifically address copyright of the work produced. - 6.1.3 The Division may market Board material at a cost that shall cover printing, mailing and royalty. - 6.1.4 The Division may enter into an agreement with a private publisher to publish Division material for sale and distribution. - 6.1.5 If the Division markets a resource profitably, it may choose to compensate the creative staff member. - 6.2 Students own the copyright on anything that they create and parental permission to reproduce their work shall be obtained if the student is under sixteen (16) years of age.
 Student permission is required if the student is sixteen (16) years of age or over.
-Permission is not required to display student work within the school. - 7.2.1 The principal will request and file permissions from parents/guardians at the beginning of each school year to record and/or tape their child(ren) for possible performance. - 7.2.2 Parental approval shall be obtained to display any student work outside the school at such sites as teachers' conventions, conferences, public libraries, Division office or on the school website. - 7.2.3 The copyright in photographs taken by students for school publications with equipment and supplies provided by the school is usually the property of the school. - 8.
-Adherence to Copyright Law
+Permission is not required to display student work within the school. - 6.2.1 The principal will request and file permissions from parents/guardians at the beginning of each school year to record and/or tape their child(ren) for possible performance. - 6.2.2 Parental approval shall be obtained to display any student work outside the school at such sites as teachers' conventions, conferences, public libraries, Division office or on the school website. - 6.2.3 The copyright in photographs taken by students for school publications with equipment and supplies provided by the school is usually the property of the school.

+7. Adherence to Copyright Law